department-for-transport-public/D-TRO/README.md

 The latest release of the Data Specification is 3.2.4 as part of the D-TRO Beta project for your input and feedback on.
 Version 3.2.4 addresses further inconsistencies including typographical errors in the data model, JSON schema, documentation and example files.

-**Service Announcements
-**

-Please see our service announcement detailed in https://github.com/department-for-transport-public/D-TRO/issues/24 - this will be implemented at 12:00 GMT on Friday 1 November 2024.

 **GitHub
 **